-look into - investigar

-pay for - pagar

-plan on - proposar-se/anticipar

-run after - empaitar

-search for - cercar

-stand for - representar/defensar/tolerar

-step on - trepitjar

-substitute for - substituir

-wait for - esperar (restar)

-wait on - atendre

-The verb appeal to means atraure in the sense of being attractive or interesting.
+look into - investigar look like - semblar pay for - pagar plan on - proposar-se/anticipar run after - empaitar search for - cercar stand for - representar/defensar/tolerar step on - trepitjar substitute for - substituir wait for - esperar (restar) wait on - atendre The verb appeal to means atraure in the sense of being attractive or interesting.

-The verb apply for is generally used for scholarships, jobs, credit cards and such like.
+The verb apply for is generally used for scholarships, jobs, credit cards, etc.: ie, in situations in which you would normally have to submit an application.